KosinskiLab/mosaic/docs/tutorial/workflows/iav.rst

    - Test-Time Augmentation: Enabled
 5. Press **Apply** and select the downloaded IAV VLP tomogram.

-The segmentation will be loaded into Mosaic automatically when complete.
+Pressing appliy will trigger the segmentation workflow.
+The status indicator at the bottom right of the Viewer should witch from Ready to Membrane Segmentation.
+The segmentation will be loaded into Mosaic automatically once completed.

 Mesh Generation and Refinement